Anniepoo/swiplchrtut/final.md

 input screens, and calculating the consequences of user input actions, and
 4.  realizing a Financial Information eXchange (FIX) server.

-Some Prolog folks, Falco Nogatz and Christian Hieke, won first place in a [Deutsche Bahn Open Data Hackathon](http://www1.informatik.uni-wuerzburg.de/en/news/single/news/improving-deutsche-bahn-with-prolog/).
+Some Prolog folks, Falco Nogatz and Christian Hieke, won first place in a [Deutsche Bahn Open Data Hackathon](http://www1.informatik.uni-wuerzburg.de/en/news/single/news/improving-deutsche-bahn-with-prolog/) with a system that analyzed the fares of the German National Railways and discovered several places where it was cheaper to buy a ticket part way, then another ticket on the same train to one's final destination.

 Some Prolog folks enter the large [Ludum Dare](ldjam.com) game jam when it comes around.
-The October 2019 entry used CHR to recognize hand drawn shapes.
+The October 2019 entry used CHR to recognize hand drawn houses as part of a game.

 Falco Nogatz has an interesting [linear equation solver](https://github.com/fnogatz/CHR-Linear-Equation-Solver).